emn178/markdown/README.md

 ***
 ##### Code Block
-To put a code block within a list item, the code block needs to be indented twice — 8 spaces or two tabs:
+To put a code block within a list item, the code block needs to be indented twice — **8 spaces or two tabs**:

 Code: